KabirBhatia/kabirbhatia.github.io/README.md

 # kabirbhatia.github.io

 Kabir Bhatia is a casual developer from Palo Alto, California in the heart of the Silicon Valley.
-This is his wobsite.
+This is his website.

 His past projects include rubikscubers.github.io (no longer availiable), Choose A Cave (the game of luck, and, um... luck.), multiple excursions in Python3 turtle, and short, experimental neural networks.